cbanack/jira-saml-plugin/README.md

 # Jira SAML 2.0 Plugin

-A plugin for Atlassian Jira to support connecting to a SAML 2.0 IdP.
+A plugin that lets Atlassian JIRA support connecting to a SAML 2.0 IdP.

 ## Usage
 Please see the [wiki page](https://github.com/bitium/jira-saml-plugin/wiki/Installation-and-Usage-Instructions) for usage information